Before incorporating some of the techniques and philosophies described in this article, I will provide you will a short account of my morning.

 I’m out of the shower and struggling to find something socially acceptable to wear.
-I throw on some camo tracksuit bottoms with a pink hoodie looking like a soldier attending a Gay Pride festival.
+I throw on some camo tracksuit bottoms with a pink hoodie.
 For breakfast, I must deduce the quickest thing to eat.
 If there are snacks present I go for those, if not probably some cereal that will leave me with languishing energy levels minutes after I leave the house.
 I will arrive at the library all hot and bothered after spending twenty minutes just trying to find a seat.

 So what has changed… Firstly I read Tools of Titans by Tim Ferriss where Tim describes the morning routines of the super successful.
 As a result, I have decided to mould my morning routine around topics covered by Tim while adding my own element of seasoning to the process.